-I felt an immense release, as though being released from an 8 x 12, barred and shuttered, into an un-limiting world.
-I had made excuses early to escape as today I had an appointment to collect my amber eyed princess from her country retreat.
+I felt an immense relief as though being released from an 8 x 12, barred and shuttered into an un-limiting world.
+I had made excuses early to escape.
+Today I had an appointment to collect my amber eyed princess from her country retreat.
 She had been away four slab grey days even though the summers sun was at its brightest.

-Heading to my car the sun high in an azure mantle and my mind, a dry day’s dew dampening my lip and forehead within only a few steps from the air conditioned library I’d felt a pang of guilt that at my first attendance, having been asked to suggest a prompt I had lumbered this group of aspiring writers with such a dull title as ‘Driving in my Car’.
+Heading to my car the sun high in its azure mantle and my mind.
+A dry day’s dew dampening my lip and forehead within only a few steps from the air conditioned library.
+I’d felt a pang of guilt at my first attendance.
+Having been asked to suggest a prompt I had chosen the rather dull title ‘Driving in my Car'.

 I headed out on the journey to collect Alice wondering.
-I had done the same trip four days earlier, with Alice on the back seat, resting quietly, occasional murmurs silenced by soothing sounds of her sleeping.
-She slept soft snuffles sounding.
-I drove along the arid ash grey asphalt nervous of a wrong turning, focused firmly on my ‘A’ road notes and missing anything interesting on the way.
+I had done the same trip four days earlier with Alice on the back seat resting quietly occasional murmurs silenced by soothing sounds of her sleeping.
+She slept softly snuffles sounding.
+I drove along the arid ash grey asphalt nervous of a wrong turning focused firmly on my ‘A’ road notes and missing anything interesting on the way.

 I slowed to keep them in view longer craning under the prow of the windscreen, I was overtaken by the thought that it made sense for mythic goddesses to have red hair and blue eyes when you could feel the impact of the flamed feathers against a clear cobalt canopy, Botticelli was right to drape Venus in terracotta tresses against the sea and sky of sad sapphire..